HatTrickLabs/txt/README.md

 ##### Notes:
 - An each block bound to a Falsy value (null or empty) will result in no block content rendered.
+- Each tags work on any object that implements the System.Collections.IEnumerable interface.
 - The $ reserved varible always references the root value of local scope (this).  $ can be used in any tag within a template.
 - the ..\ operator can be used to walk the scope chain.

 ### Partial Templates Blocks
+The partial template {>tag} is used to inject sub template content.

 ##### Data:
 ```c#